Michal-Nithesh/Nithesh14.github.io/README.md

-# Portfolio
+e# Portfolio

 Welcome to my portfolio!
 This repository contains a collection of projects and works that showcase my skills and experiences in Web Development.

 ## About Me

-I am a MICHAL NITHESH passionate about Web Development.
+I am MICHAL NITHESH passionate about Web Development.
 I have experience in Web Development, technologies.

 ## Contact Me